 However, believing all things have conscious quality, the term materialism has been replaced and is widely known and accepted as panpsychism.
 It is derived from two Greek words “pan” meaning “all,” and psyche means soul or mind.
 Nonetheless, to meet human conclusion panpsychism involves the construction of consciousness to the level when it can be humanly realized.

 At what stage the aggregation of “conscious” materials, from a human perspective, is ready to be called or felt like a conscious object?
 As humans are limited in their perception, consciousness can develop and complete its process to form its own system which under human observation is not noticed.
 In that respect, consciousness may already be dwelling in a spoon, a table, a stone, etc.

-In panpsychism, the particles are already “divined” as part of the whole with the concept that the entire universe is one whole conscious body.
+In panpsychism, the particles are already “divined” or plugged-in as part of the whole with the concept that the entire universe is one whole conscious body.
 And the whole is represented by individual physical parts like mountains, rocks, trees, humans, animals and other seen or unseen matters down to the atomic and subatomic levels.

 The universe in its continuum is a conscious body of conscious parts, no matter how tiny or big they are.
 When the whole is conscious, its parts are conscious too, just like a human body.
 When it is alive, every organ of it is live as well.
 There are minds in the universal mind.

 The ideological value of panpsychism lies with the conception everything existing in the universe has consciousness.
 It can be inherent or created internally or by an external source.
 And all the constituents of the universe are fundamentally connected with each other as being contained in one big whole.